aaronrucker990/SIEM-LAB/README.md

 </p>
 <p>

-In this demo where I setup Microsoft Sentinel (SIEM) and connected it to a live virtual machine, acting as a honey pot.
+In this operation where I setup Microsoft Sentinel (SIEM) and connected it to a live virtual machine.
 You can see the live attacks (RDP Brute Force) from all around the world, demonstrated in the visual.
-The custom PowerShell script was used to look up the attackers Geolocation information and plot it on an Microsoft Sentinel Map!
+The custom PowerShell script was used to look up the attackers Geolocation information and plot it on a Microsoft Sentinel Map!

 </p>
 <br />